-Patina is something that happens to leather over a period of time, it’s the natural ageing process leather goes through, patina starts to set, some wear takes place and some slight cracking may appear, this is very common in older cars and older furniture, it’s called patina.
+Patina is something that happens to leather over a period of time, it’s the natural ageing process leather goes through, some wear takes place and some slight cracking may appear, this is very common in older cars and older furniture, this is genuine true characteristics.

 Patina = a thin surface layer that develops on something because of use, age, or chemical action.

-When it comes to classic cars patina is something that can add great value to the classic car, as buyers can see how genuine the vehicle is by the patina of the leather, this adds value as it shows how original the classic car is.
+When it comes to classic cars patina is something that can add great value to the classic car, as buyers can see how genuine the vehicle is by the characteristics of the leather, this adds value as it shows how original the classic car is.

 Antique = is generally something that’s 100 years old or older.

-People are mistaken with these two terms, they call leather with patina, antique.
+People are mistaken with these two terms, they call leather with this type of characteristics, antique.

 Patina is where there are colour differences and light signs of wear and tear and slight general cracking appearing.